 Column $s$ is eligible for $T'$.
 Because we added a strip or a ribbon to the spread of $T$ to get $T'$, there are no eligible columns of $T'$ to the right of $s$, so $s$ is $T'$'s special column in both growth processes.

-\full{ Given a cover-inclusive Dyck tiling $T'$ of order $n+1$, we now define \textbf{strip-shrink}$(T')$ and \textbf{ribbon-shrink}$(T')$, which we will show to be the inverses of the corresponding grow maps.
+Given a cover-inclusive Dyck tiling $T'$ of order $n+1$, we now define \textbf{strip-shrink}$(T')$ and \textbf{ribbon-shrink}$(T')$, which we will show to be the inverses of the corresponding grow maps.
 First, we identify $T'$'s special column $s$.
 For the strip-shrink map, we then remove all the one-box tiles to the right of $s$ that are part of an up step in $T'$'s upper boundary.
 This operation gives a new cover-inclusive Dyck tiling $T''$ since the speciality of $s$ ensures that to the right of $s$ all up steps of $\mu$ are part of one-box tiles, so removing them will keep the upper boundary a Dyck path.
 For the ribbon-shrink map, we find the column $r$ for which the tiling $T'$ has one-box Dyck tiles on top of columns $s+1,s+2,\dots,r-1$ but not on top of column~$r$.
 (If there are no such one-box Dyck tiles, then $r=s+1$.)
 We then remove these one-box Dyck tiles to obtain a new cover-inclusive Dyck tiling $T''$.